 Even with lots of other things happening in my life, I still had lots of processing and thinking to do about the surrogacy, and the birth, and Darcey and her dads.
 I have access to an amazing surrogacy counsellor, Katrina Hale, who regularly debriefs with me about all this stuff, and I also had lots of support from other surrogates.
 Less than 60 surrogacy babies are born in Australia each year; having friends who understand the feelings and thoughts is so necessary and appreciated.
 Traditional surrogacy is all the more complex, and traditional surrogates are all the more rare.

-During that time, I was able to put a lot of my creative energy into other things, including creating the Surrogacy Podcast, and organising the Surrogates Sisterhood Day.
+During that time, I was able to put a lot of my creative energy into other things, including creating the Surrogacy Podcast, which shares surrogacy stories from around Australia, and organising the Surrogates Sisterhood Day.
 I also set myself a running goal, to run 10km at the Carman Women’s Fun Run in December.
 Having other things to focus on was really useful.

 My relationship with Darcey’s dads has changed, and grown.
 I spent a lot of time in the early months second-guessing why they wanted to spend time with me, and sometimes I still do.
 I worry that they only spend time with me because I gave them a baby; that they feel they have a debt to repay.
 And they probably do feel indebted to me, but that’s not a good foundation for friendship.
 I remember feeling surprised that they seemed to like spending time with me; perhaps I thought they would stop once the baby was here?
 Katrina reckons there are two certainties with surrogacy – the surrogate worries that she will be abandoned.
 And the intended parents worry that she’ll keep the baby.
 I admit I was surprised when I fell into the cliche.
 These days we have a new normal; we spend time together as families and I babysit for Darcey occasionally.
 I still worry that there is a power-imbalance in our relationship; that they will forever feel they need to express their appreciation, and worry that they’ll ever offend me.
 I think most surrogates find the power-imbalance really uncomfortable.